 Step 1: Designing the Circuit

 The first step in creating a long-range drone jammer DIY is designing the circuit that will generate and transmit the jamming signal.
-This requires a clear understanding of the frequencies used by drones and how to disrupt those signals.
+This requires a clear understanding of the frequencies used by drones and how to disrupt those signals using a drone jammer circuit.

 Choosing the Right Frequencies to Target